When Victim Advocates Cross the Line

 Unfortunately, a prosecutor will sometimes coach a witness as to what to say at trial.
 While this does not happen often, there are times when a witness will admit on the stand to having several meetings with a prosecutor prior to testifying and in some instances say that the prosecutor told them how to answer questions.
 There is a big difference between preparing a witness to testify and coaching that witness and telling that witness what to say.

 There is another danger beyond prosecutorial misconduct, and that is the coaching witnesses sometimes receive from victim advocates in domestic assault and sexual assault cases.
 While victim advocates play an important role in the justice system, their involvement can also be problematic when they coach witnesses or tell them what to say.

-Years ago, a Berry Law: Criminal Defense and Personal Injury Lawyers attorney received an acquittal in a domestic assault case in which the alleged victim claimed that the accused strangled her during an episode of domestic violence.
+Years ago, a Berry Law attorney received an acquittal in a domestic assault case in which the alleged victim claimed that the accused strangled her during an episode of domestic violence.
 The accuser did not tell this to the police during her initial interview when they came to her house, but she later mentioned it no less than five times in an affidavit for a protection order.
-During cross-examination, the Berry Law: Criminal Defense and Personal Injury Lawyers attorney was able to show that the accuser never made any statements about being strangled at the time the alleged assault occurred.
+During cross-examination, the Berry Law attorney was able to show that the accuser never made any statements about being strangled at the time the alleged assault occurred.
 On cross-examination, the accuser broke down on the stand and said that the reason why she lied in her affidavit is because the victim advocate told her to write that she had been strangled.
 This was a fatal blow for the government’s case and the jury acquitted the accused.